 - Design to prevent overspray.
 Match the radius or throw of the sprinkler to the size and shape of the area to be watered.
 Ideally, no water should be wasted from overspray onto walks or patios.

 - Special climate conditions may require specific sprinkler heads.
 In high wind areas, low angle sprinkler heads will keep water throw near the ground where it resists blowing away.
 Slope areas will benefit from low precipitation rate heads (low volume) to reduce runoff.

 - Use new water saving technologies to improve efficiency.

-- Smart controllers that schedule irrigation based on climate, plant type and soil conditions can significantly improve efficiency (see New Irrigation Technologies)
+Smart controllers that schedule irrigation based on climate, plant type and soil conditions can significantly improve efficiency.